African Caregiver Prices 2026

 • The scope of the job description

-• Weekly leave and working arrangement
+• Weekly leave and working arrangements

 • The family's level of expectations